georgerobescu/ow_draft--1/readme.md

 The `readme.md` file is a personal statement about the work that you’re doing, and it positions itself inside a broader space of actions (e.g. the politics of a community).

-Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you are collaborating on someone else’s project—which at this point might be considered solely initiated by this someone else, but since the many contributions by different other enthusiast people, not anymore his *own thing*; it depends.
+Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you are collaborating on someone else’s project—which at this point might be considered solely initiated by this someone else, but since the many contributions by other different enthusiastic people, not anymore his *own thing*; it depends.

 This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to let other people inspect your project and taking part in it, if they wish so.